General Questions

 Yes, please contact us at info@rodgeeks.com for more information.

-How do your blanks compare to [insert company here]?
+How do your blanks compare to those offered my other companies?

 Can Rod Geeks build me a finished rod?

-We don’t build custom rods, but we know a bunch of talented people who do! but we know a bunch of talented people who do!
+We don’t build custom rods, but we know a bunch of talented people who do!
 Contact us at info@rodgeeks.com.

 Can Rod Geeks design a blank for me?